 - Critically appraise and synthesise published research literature using appropriate methods

-- Demonstrate awareness and understanding of the regulatory frameworks related to population health research
+- Demonstrate awareness and understanding of the regulatory frameworks and ethical issues related to population health research

-- Understand the publication and peer review process
+- Understand the publication, peer review and funding processes

-- Design an appropriate strategy for achieving impact from population health research findings
+- Communicate research findings clearly to different audiences, and design an appropriate strategy for achieving impact from population health research findings

 Principles of Epidemiology

 The module will be delivered using a combination of lectures, workshops, group discussion and experiential learning.
-Some reading will be required prior to some sessions.
+Some reading and preparatory work will be required prior to most sessions.

-This module will be assessed by a written research protocol or analysis plan for the dissertation to be handed in four weeks after the end of the module.
+This module will be assessed by a written research protocol or analysis plan for the dissertation to be handed in three weeks after the end of the module.

 Module Length: 6 days split into two parts (2 days in term 1, and then 4 days in term 2)